The 7 Nursing Home Abuse Types

 Family Members

-Family members who come to visit older relatives in nursing homes can also commit abuse.
+Family members visiting older relatives in nursing homes can also commit abuse.

-The nursing home has a responsibility to protect residents from abuse — even when it’s carried out by a family member.
+The nursing home is responsible for protecting residents from abuse — even when it’s carried out by a family member.
 Staff members must take note of interactions between family members and recognize possible signs of abuse.

-Nursing home staff must also take all complaints seriously when it comes to their residents’ relationships with visiting family members.
+Nursing home staff must also take all complaints seriously regarding their residents’ relationships with visiting family members.

 All types of nursing home abuse are unacceptable.
 Thankfully, there are steps you can take if an older resident you love has been harmed in a nursing home.